jayljohnson/nordhus.site/blog/2023-08-04-immigrant-song.md

 *from Immigrant Song, by Led Zeppelin.
 Page/Plant*

 When my Norwegian ancestors immigrated to the US, they left with the surname Nordhus.
-After they went through immigration processing their surname was changed to Johnson.
+When they went through immigration processing their surname was changed to Johnson.

 Over a few generations, they made their way to Minnesota, and my paternal grandfather moved the family to Alaska where I was eventually born.
 I'm a fan of Led Zeppelin and the lyrics above resonated with me because they describe the place where I grew up.
 I didnt realize until a couple decades after hearing that song that for the first time that it is about Norse culture and mythology.